-People who apply direct to us for housing and who are not already SHA tenants
+People who apply direct to us for housing and who are not already SHA tenants.

-• Housing list: Internal Transfers
+Housing list: Internal Transfers

-Lets to SHA tenants who apply for a move because they have a housing need (for example, they may need to move to a bigger house or for medical reasons)
+- Lets to SHA tenants who apply for a move because they have a housing need (for example, they may need to move to a bigger house or for medical reasons) - Lets to SHA tenants who are applying for a transfer but have no direct housing need - the desire to move is more aspirational - this will be a small number of lets per annum.

-Under Occupation
+• Under Occupation